 In areas where reticulated sewer is not available, on-site disposal of waste water is required.
-Application should be made through the City to install a waste water system (septic tanks, leach drains, soak wells, ATUs, grey water reuse.
+Application should be made through the City to install an onsite wastewater treatment and disposal system.
 These also include mechanical equipment wash down bays that discharge wastewater on site.
-Refer to the information note for further guidance.
+Refer to the information note for further guidance

 The City can approve systems for single residential developments and industrial/ commercial developments producing not more than 540 litres of waste water per day.
 Larger developments require approval by the Department of Health (WA).
 Please refer to the application form for further details regarding the application process and information to be included.

 The type and size of system will depend on a number of factors including: